russellmcc/site-gen/posts/2013-02-24-audiounitjs.markdown

 ![HTML Oscilloscope](/images/fivescope.png)

-[audiounitjs](https://www.github.com/russellmcc/audiounitjs) was borne out of frustration with two issues: audio plug-in UIs are frustrating and annoying to write, and iOS audio programming is difficult even to those with much audio programming experience, due to poorly documented APIs.
+[audiounitjs](https://www.github.com/russellmcc/audiounitjs) was borne out of frustration with two issues: audio plug-in UIs are annoying to write, and iOS audio programming is difficult even to those with much audio programming experience, due to poorly documented APIs.

 In audiounitjs, you write a CoreAudio Audio Unit, and an HTML UI, and you get a Mac App, an iOS App, and a Audio Unit plug-in all using that UI, for free.